J. J. Spaun: Early life and amateur career

 Spaun was born in Los Angeles, California, on August 21, 1990.
 His father, John Michael Spaun Sr., is an American of European descent, and his mother, Dollie (née Rigor), is of Filipino and Mexican descent.
-His mother's paternal grandparents moved to California from Victoria, a municipality in Tarlac, Philippines, and spoke Iloco.
+His mother's paternal grandparents moved to California from Victoria in the Philippines, and spoke Iloco.
 As of 2022, John Sr. was a hospital administrator, and Dollie was an office manager.

 Spaun's mother was an avid golfer and received a doctor's permission to continue playing golf while carrying him until she was eight months pregnant.
 Spaun received a plastic set of golf clubs when he was three years old, and practiced from a young age by hitting balls into a net his father had set up in their garage.
 He did not receive formal lessons while growing up.

 Spaun attended San Dimas High School, where he played for the golf team and was a CIF Southern Section finalist in 2007 and 2008.
 After graduating in 2008, Spaun enrolled at San Diego State University (SDSU).
-He was lightly recruited out of high school, and chose to walk-on as a collegiate golfer for the San Diego State Aztecs.
+He was lightly recruited out of high school, and chose to walk on as a collegiate golfer for the San Diego State Aztecs.
 He had four top-10 finishes and a 72.59 stroke average during his freshman season in 2008–09.

 In April 2010, Spaun won his first individual collegiate title at the Thunderbird Invitational.
 He averaged 72.34 for his sophomore season, which was second-best on the team behind Johan Carlsson.
 Spaun was named an All-Mountain West Conference (MW) selection for 2010.
 In his junior season, Spaun defended his title at the Thunderbird Invitational in April 2011, becoming the first player since Phil Mickelson to win back-to-back titles at the event.
-Spaun also finished tied-third in the stroke play at the 2011 NCAA Division I men's golf championship.
+Spaun also finished tied for third in the stroke play at the 2011 NCAA Division I men's golf championship.
 He was named an All-MW selection for a second year in a row as well as a third-team All-American, recording seven top-10 finishes and a team-low 71.62 stroke average.

 During his senior season, Spaun won three individual titles and posted a 70.82 scoring average.
 At the 2012 NCAA Division I men's golf championship, he helped the Aztecs advance to the match play for the first time in SDSU history.
 Spaun defeated Max Homa of the California Golden Bears, 4 and 3, in the first round, but the Aztecs lost to the Bears 3–2 and were eliminated.
 For his performances, Spaun was named MW Player of the Year and a second-team All-American.
 A social science major at SDSU, Spaun turned professional following his graduation in 2012.
 His total of five individual collegiate wins tied the Aztecs record set by Lennie Clements.